Reimagining art

 In an era where artificial intelligence can generate flawless images, one question emerges: what remains for human creativity?
 The answer is Fluxism (from the Latin flux — "flow") — a radically new approach where the photographer becomes a conduit for reality itself.

 This is neither a style nor a technique.
-It’s a philosophy of spontaneity, where chance, time, and matter itself become co-authors.
+It’s a philosophy of spontaneity, where human body, light, and chance become co-authors.

 1. What is Fluxism?